 The Opto Comp offers three controls.
 The Compression control alters the amount of compression applied to the signal while the Output Level control applies makeup gain.
 Compression release time is controlled via the Release knob.

 Ampeg is featured in My New Microphone’s Top 11 Best Bass Guitar Amplifier Brands In The World.

 The Tone Empire OptoRed (link to check the price at Plugin Boutique) is a transparent optical-style compressor plugin programmed to emulate the classic sound of optical compression while offering advanced functionality.

 Like many opto compressors, the OptoRed has a VU meter to visually represent the amount of gain reduction.
 It also has a virtual toggle switch to go between compression and limiting.

 In terms of control parameters, this plugin has both input and makeup gain controls with the option for auto-gain.
-A simple “Compress” control can be dialled in between 0 and 100% (+10 dB to -30 dB threshold control) and a Wet/Dry mix control allows for parallel processing.
+A simple “Compress” control can be dialled between 0 and 100% (+10 dB to -30 dB threshold control), and a Wet/Dry mix control allows for parallel processing.

 A dedicated Sidechain control allows users to adjust the sidechain signal independently from the program signal.
 Users can adjust the gain of the sidechain signal along with the cutoff frequency and Q factor of a low-pass filter.

 What are the different types of audio compressors?
 The term “type” can have a few meanings so let’s look at a few different “types of compressors.

 In terms of circuit topology, compressors will generally fall into one of the following types: